-We calculated betweenness, number of times a node lies on the shortest path between other nodes.
+We calculated betweenness which is the number of times a node lies on the shortest path between other nodes.
 Important to the cohesiveness of a network and describes the importance of a node on connect the parts of the network.
-The data was zero-inflated, so we first modelled the likelihood of an individual having a betweenness value > 0 using a binomial mixed effect model.
+The data were zero-inflated, so we first modelled the likelihood of an individual having a betweenness value > 0 using a binomial mixed effect model.
 I then log-transformed the continuous part and modelled it using a Gaussian error distribution.
+You switch between I and we – recommend we or just remove all that.

 We were unable to calculate closeness centrality because our graphs were disconnected (there might be a way around this tho).
 All plant-plant centrality measures were calculated using igraph.
+Got ya.
+Cut for now unless we need it?

 We then fit GLMM using the network indices as response variables, and the individual plant traits and the time period as predictors and the plant species as a random effect.